keldrom/OIDv4_ToolKit/README.md

 # OIDv4 ToolKit for Object Detection

 Do you want to build your personal object detector but you don't have enough images to train your model?
-Have you already discovered [Open Images Dataset v4](https://storage.googleapis.com/openimages/web/index.html) that has [600](https://storage.googleapis.com/openimages/2018_04/bbox_labels_600_hierarchy_visualizer/circle.html) classes and more than 1,700,000 images ready to use, but you don't know how to use it?
+Have you already discovered [Open Images Dataset v4](https://storage.googleapis.com/openimages/web/index.html) that has [600](https://storage.googleapis.com/openimages/2018_04/bbox_labels_600_hierarchy_visualizer/circle.html) classes and more than 1,700,000 images ready to use?
 Do you want to exploit it for your projects but you don't want to download more than 500 GB of data!?

 With this repository we can help you to get the best of this dataset with less effort as possible.
-In particular, with this practical toolkit written in Python3, we give you the following options:
+In particular, with this practical ToolKit written in Python3 we give you the following options:

 * download any class of the dataset individually, taking care of creating the related bounding boxes for each downloaded image
 * download multiple classes at the same time creating separated folder and bounding boxes for each of them
-* download multiple classes and creating a common folder for all of them with a unique annotation file for each image
+* download multiple classes and creating a common folder for all of them with a unique annotation file of each image
 * download a single class or multiple classes with the desired [attributes](https://storage.googleapis.com/openimages/web/download.html)
 * use the practical visualizer to inspect the donwloaded classes